tarantool/tarantool/README.md

 (x86_64).

-Tarantool is ideal for data-enriched components of scalable Web architecture: queue servers, caches, stateful Web applications.
+Tarantool is ideal for data-enriched components of scalable Web architecture: queue servers, caches, and stateful Web applications.

 To download and install Tarantool as a binary package for your OS or using Docker, please see the [download instructions][download].

-To build Tarantool from source, see detailed [instructions][building] in the Tarantool documentation.
+To build Tarantool from the source, see detailed [instructions][building] in the Tarantool documentation.

-To find modules, connectors and tools for Tarantool, check out our [Awesome Tarantool][awesome-list] list.
+To find modules, connectors, and tools for Tarantool, check out our [Awesome Tarantool][awesome-list] list.

 Please report bugs to our [issue tracker][issue-tracker].
 We also warmly